Three credits. Three class periods. Taught with SPSS 2100. Guillard

 Three credits.
 Two 1-hour lectures per week and seven 4-hour outdoor laboratory modules per semester.
 Hutton

 Principles and techniques used to build landscape structures including patios, walls, walkways, water features and green roofs.

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with TURF 3800.
+Taught with SPSS 3800.
 Rackliffe

 Turfgrass weed, insect, disease and vertebrate identification and control.
 Emphasis on biological controls and IPM.
 Field trips required.